crycode-de/ioBroker.discord/docs/en/README.md

 Using the `.sendReaction` state you can react to a previous message with an emoji.
 To do so, just write the emoji into the state.

-By default the reaction will be send for the message which is currently in the corresponding `.messageId` state.
+By default, the reaction will be send for the message which is currently in the corresponding `.messageId` state.

 If you want to react to a specific message, you can write the message ID, followed